rohan-deshpande/trux/docs/api/store/model/methods.md

 @return {object} Model
 ```

-Fills the model with data.
-Also sets the private backup for the model.
+Fills the model with data and sets the private backup for the model.